docdyhr/pigame/CALCULATING_PI.md

 # Calculating π (Pi)

-This document outlines how π is calculated in this project, why it might not be necessary to compute it at runtime, and provides alternatives.
+This document outlines how π is calculated in this project and explains our approach to providing accurate digits.

 ---

-## ✅ Current Implementation (C Version)
+## ✅ Current Implementation
-This calculation is implemented in the C version of this project (see `pigame_c/pigame.c`).

-This project calculates π using the **Chudnovsky algorithm**, a fast-converging method suitable for high-precision arithmetic.
-It uses the **GMP (GNU Multiple Precision Arithmetic)** library to handle very large numbers with floating-point precision.

-- For low precision (≤ 15 digits), it returns a hardcoded string.
-- For higher precision, it performs:
-  - Arbitrary precision arithmetic
-  - Iterative summation of Chudnovsky terms
-  - Conversion of the result to a decimal string
+This project uses verified π digits from trusted mathematical sources.
+The digits are stored as a string constant in the code, which provides:
+- Guaranteed accuracy
+- Fast constant-time access
+- No runtime calculation overhead
+- No dependency on external math libraries

+For all implementations (C, Python, Bash):
+- First 15 digits are handled directly for common use cases
+- Beyond 15 digits, verified pre-calculated digits are used
+- Formatting and display are handled consistently across implementations

 ---

-## 🧠 Why Not Just Store π?
+## 🧠 Why Store π Instead of Calculating?

-In most real-world applications, recalculating π is unnecessary and inefficient.
-Alternatives include:
+In real-world applications, recalculating π at runtime is:

-- Storing a long, precomputed version of π as a string or binary file
-- Reading only the requested number of digits
-- Avoiding complex runtime computation and external libraries
+- Unnecessary: The digits of π are constant and well-known
+- Inefficient: Complex calculations use more CPU and memory
+- Error-prone: Floating-point arithmetic can introduce inaccuracies

-### ✅ Benefits of Lookup
+### ✅ Benefits of Our Approach
-- Much faster (constant-time access)
-- More energy and resource efficient
+- Constant-time access (O(1) complexity)
+- Zero calculation overhead
+- Guaranteed accuracy of all digits
-- Less complex code
+- Simplified code maintenance
+- Consistent results across all implementations
+- No external library dependencies
-- Allows using pre-validated digits (e.g. from https://www.piday.org/million/)
+- Pre-validated digits from trusted sources

 ---